-This is an MAM-inscribed National Status event.
-Permit numbers will be released per round.
+This is an MAM-inscribed National with Regional Invitation status event.
+Permit numbers will be updated in ASR.

-This competition is held under the Sporting Code of the National Competition Rules of the MAM and any Additional Supplementary Regulations published from time to time.
+This competition is held under the National Competition Rules of the MAM and any Additional Supplementary Regulations published from time to time.